Cindy Hyde-Smith: 2018 special election

 The Trump administration reportedly did not support Hyde-Smith's Senate appointment because of her history as a Democrat, but in August 2018, Trump endorsed her for election.
 He stumped for Hyde-Smith in suburban northern Mississippi.

 In the 2018 special election, Hyde-Smith was challenged by Republican Chris McDaniel, who criticized her past Democratic affiliation.
 Hyde-Smith responded that she had "always been a conservative" and added that she had the support of Republican Mississippi Governor Phil Bryant.
 She highlighted her support for Second Amendment rights, opposition to abortion, and advocacy for the state's defense business.

 Hyde-Smith declined to debate her Democratic opponent, Mike Espy, before the November 6 special election; Cochran had often done the same.
 After she and Espy each finished with about 41% of the vote, she agreed to debate Espy on November 20 before the runoff election.

 During the runoff campaign, while appearing with cattle rancher Colin Hutchinson in Tupelo, Mississippi, Hyde-Smith said, "If he invited me to a public hanging, I'd be in the front row."
 The remark immediately drew harsh criticism, given Mississippi's notorious history of lynchings and public executions of African-Americans.
 In response to the criticism, Hyde-Smith downplayed her comment as "an exaggerated expression of regard" and called the backlash "ridiculous."
 She refused to apologize.

 On November 15, 2018, Hyde-Smith appeared in a video clip saying that it would be "a great idea" to make it more difficult for liberals to vote.
 Her campaign said Hyde-Smith was obviously joking and that the video was selectively edited.
 Both this and the "public hanging" video were released by Lamar White Jr., a Louisiana blogger and journalist.

 Also in November 2018, media reports noted that Hyde-Smith attended a school that was created to avoid court-mandated racial integration and made use of various Confederate symbols, and that she sent her daughter to a similar school.

 The runoff election was held on November 27.
 Hyde-Smith defeated Espy, 53.9%-46.1%.

 2020 election

 In January 2020, Hyde-Smith filed to run for a full term in the November election.
 She was renominated without opposition in the Republican primary.
 In the general election, she defeated Espy again, this time by a margin of ten percentage points.

+2026 election

+Hyde-Smith is running for reelection against Democratic nominee Scott Colom and Ty Pinkins, a former Democrat running as an independent.